Quality vs. Community: The First Century of the Wyoming Symphony Orchestra

 Rachel Bailey became executive director in July 2012, after having served on the board for the previous year and a half.
 She is now the longest serving director in the orchestra’s history.
 She took the job because she “felt that my marketing and business skills could help the orchestra."
 Although the organization was in the black, it was still struggling financially.

-During her tenure, the board and Bailey have focused on “really serving the community,” an effort which has grown significantly in the past 10 years.
+During her tenure, the board and Bailey have focused on “really serving the community,” she said, an effort which has grown significantly in the past 10 years.
 Through Music on the Move, the symphony provides transportation for senior citizens to concerts and visits assisted living centers and the schools, to “encourage young musicians to continue their studies.”

 A Young Artist competition for Wyoming students was initiated in 2014, and is held every two years.
 There are two separate categories, high school and college, and the winners perform with the symphony.